Reading-eScience-Centre/coverage-rest-client/DEVELOPMENT.md

 ```
 $ npm run build
 ```
-This will build the covjson-rest-client.{src|min}.js files in the root project folder.
+This will build the coverage-rest-client.{src|min}.js files in the root project folder.

-Note that currently the covjson-reader dependency (and its dependencies) is included in the bundle.
+Note that currently the coverage-reader dependency (and its dependencies) is included in the bundle.

 ## Publishing a new version